Overcoming Victim/Witness Intimidation & Gaining Cooperation in Investigations Webinar (PPT Slides)

 Pulling Levers Focused Deterrence Strategies to Prevent Crime, COPS Office (PDF)

-Smart Approaches to Reducing Gun Violence, Braga et al. (PDF)
+SMART Approaches to Reducing Gun Violence, Braga et al. (PDF)

 Crime Gun Interdiction Strategies for the 21st Century Summit, IACP (PDF)